francois-le-ko4la/lovelace-test/README.md

 ### Manual Installation

-1. Download the file `entity-progress-card.js` to the `/config/www/` directory in your Home Assistant setup.
+1. Download the file `entity-progress-card.js` (from the last version) to the `/config/www/` directory in your Home Assistant setup.
 2. Add `/local/entity-progress-card.js` to your Lovelace resources

 ```yaml